raspberrypilearning/getting-started-scratch/en/step_8.md

 ![Choose a sound button](images/chooseASoundButton.png)

-Hold your mouse cursor over the play symbol to hear a sound.
+To hear a sound, hold your mouse cursor over the play symbol (or on a tablet, tap the play symbol).

 ![Preview a sound](images/soundPreview.png)